Race-specific training

 𝐑𝐚𝐜𝐞-𝐒𝐩𝐞𝐜𝐢𝐟𝐢𝐜 𝐓𝐫𝐚𝐢𝐧𝐢𝐧𝐠

-Stress Balance, based on your stress scores, includes both intensity and duration, but it doesn’t provide any insight into the distribution of running intensities in your training.
+Training Load Balance, based on your Training Load Scores, includes both intensity and duration but it doesn’t provide any insight into the distribution of running intensities in your training.

-A longer run at a lower intensity can produce the same stress score as a shorter run at a higher intensity.
+A longer run at a lower intensity can produce the same Training Load Score as a shorter run at a higher intensity.

 Yet intensity is important, as the adaptations from higher intensities may be quite different than those from lower intensities.